 Another important part of the eyelash extension service is the brand of adhesive being used.
 There are many adhesives on the market and quality ingredients are important for not only safety for the client but how well it holds up for a client.
 Some cheaper quality ingredients cannot tolerate a proper cleansing aftercare routine.
 These adhesives are immediately stiff after drying and will crumble into a dust, causing the extensions to fall off.
 Many adhesive aftercare instructions suggest not to touch the extensions or expose them to water, oil or eye makeup removers after application.

-It is important for anyone taking a lash certification to look into the company before signing up to make sure they will be educated on proper safety and sanitation.
-Eyelash extensions are a service around the eye area… this requires detailed education that should be from a reputable and accredited company.
-Being properly educated on the science and health of eyelash extensions is not something that is required by a company, but should be throughly covered in training.
+Eyelash extensions are a service around the eye area… this requires detailed education that should be from a reputable and accredited brand.
+Being properly educated on the science and health of eyelash extensions is not something that is required by a company, but should be thoroughly covered in training.

 Did you know about Demodex mites and how they can become an issue for someone wearing extensions?
-Share this post with all your lash professional friends and clients who wear eyelash extensions so they know the correct information!
+Share this post with all your lash friends to make sure they understand this important topic.